rrh1441/thesis/README.md

 - **Research brief on demand** (pros/cons, counter-theses, historical analogues) generated after you save or reuse the summary.
 - **Paper trading simulator** to size positions, record entries, and monitor simulated P/L per thesis.
 - **Community feed** showcasing trending theses, aggregate performance, and creator attribution.
-- **Supabase-backed storage** with permissive row-level security policies and schema migrations.
+- **Postgres-backed storage** with a lean SQL schema and no auth for rapid iteration.

 ## Stack